The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 Power plugs in Cape Verde are European 220v.

 The places you will visit with oicaboverde are real and very authentic, far from being an artificial showcase for tourists.
-That is why we always recommend to travel “with head”.
+That is why we always recommend to travel “sensibly”.

 There is no problem in getting into the daily life of the local people as long as we do it with respect and asking permission.
 With this approach we will be able to make an incredible immersion in the local culture, as the people are very open and welcoming.

 From oicaboverde we ask you to avoid giving money or bringing “gifts” for local children, as they do not need it.
-The best way to contribute in the country is by spending in local businesses, visiting responsible projects and promoting the circular economy.
+The best way to contribute to the country is to buy from local businesses, visit responsible projects and promote the local economy.

-Family-owned accommodations that promote fair treatment of their workers.
+Family-owned accommodations that promote fair treatment for their workers.

 08 Taste the local gastronomy, another form of immersion

-If we have to highlight a food par excellence it is the great variety of super fresh fish that we will find in any corner.
+If we have to highlight a food par excellence it is the great variety of super fresh fish that is found on any corner.
 It is best to ask for grilled fish or “peixe grelhado”.
 It is usually accompanied by grilled vegetables, potatoes or seasoned rice.

-Apart from fish, we will find many dishes with chicken or pork, super fresh vegetable and fruit salads and of course the national dish: the cachupa.
+Apart from fish, we find many dishes with chicken or pork, super fresh vegetables and fruit salads, and of course the national dish: the cachupa.
 The latter is a stew based on corn, vegetables and meat or fish made the night before.

-You will find street stalls to taste these dishes from 3€, or you can go to restaurants from 10€.
+We find street stalls to try these dishes from 3€, or we will be able to get them in restaurants from 10€.

-We will also find a lot of international food, such as hamburgers, pizzas or pasta; although we insist on tasting the local fish since it literally goes from the sea to the plate in a few hours.
+We will also find a lot of international food, such as hamburgers, pizzas or pasta.
+However, we encourage trying the local fish as it literally goes from the sea to your plate in a few hours.

 In terms of beverages, natural fruit juices are very typical, such as mango juice, the local beer Estrela, or the national liquor Grogue, a potent distillate of brandy and sugar.